RyanCFrancis/Add-Up-The-Cards/README.md

 ## Features

 - **Responsive Design**: Playable on both desktop and mobile devices.
-- **User Accounts**: Sign in with Google to track your scores and progress.
+- **User Accounts**: Sign in with your Google Account to track your scores and progress.
 - **Leaderboards**: View your personal best times and view the profiles of other players.

 ## Play Now